-- a) the period housing, including large Federation and Inter-War houses set within spacious grounds; - b) pitched roof or articulated roof forms; - c) the stepping of development on the hillside; - d) well established private gardens and trees; - e) grassed verges and mature street trees; - f) sandstone garden walls at the street; - g) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; and - h) the preservation of view corridors from public places, including view corridors between buildings.
+- a) the period housing, including large Federation and Inter-War houses set within spacious grounds; - b) pitched roof or articulated roof forms; - c) the stepping of development on the hillside; - d) well established private gardens and trees; - e) grassed verges and mature street trees; - f) sandstone garden walls at the street; - g) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; - h) the preservation of view corridors from public places, including view corridors between buildings; and - i) Inter-War flat buildings.

-- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To establish a development transition from the large residential flat buildings and lots at New South Head Road and Edgecliff Road to the smaller dwelling houses situated on the slopes. - O3 To design and site buildings to respond to the topography and minimise cut and fill. - O4 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings, incorporating modulation and a varied palette of materials. - O5 To protect iconic, harbour and other significant views from the public spaces of the precinc: - Of To promote view corridors between buildings to significant views, particularly harbour views. - 07 of ensure that development on the western boundary of the precinct does not have an adverse impact on the heritage significance of the adjoining Woollahra Heritage Conservation Area. - O8 To retain and reinforce the green setting of mature street trees, private trees and garden plantings.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To establish a development transition from the large residential flat buildings and lots at New South Head Road and Edgecliff Road to the smaller dwelling houses situated on the slopes. - O3 To design and site buildings to respond to the topography and minimise cut and fill. - O4 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings, incorporating modulation and a varied palette of materials. - O5 To protect iconic, harbour and other significant views from the public spaces of the precinct. - O6 To promote view corridors between buildings to significant views, particularly harbour views. - O7 To ensure that development on the western boundary of the precinct does not have an adverse impact on the heritage significance of the adjoining Woollahra Heritage Conservation Area. - O8 To retain and reinforce the green setting of mature street trees, private trees and garden plantings. - O9 To retain Inter-War flat buildings, particularly significant and traditional building elements visible from the street.